dullhunk/book/computinged/getting-started.md

 https://www.oculus.com/

-Computing without computers
+## Computing without computers
+Fancy hardware and gadgets are great ways to engage children, but you don't always need it.
+You can teach inspirational computer science without using a computer at all

 Computer Science unplugged http://csunplugged.org/

 See Computing Without Computers: A Gentle Introduction to Computer Programming, Data Structures and Algorithms by Paul Curzon http://www.eecs.qmul.ac.uk/~pc/research/education/puzzles/reading/cwcch13.pdf and his accompanying Computer Science 4 Fun website and magazine http://www.cs4fn.org

-Just for primary
+## Just for primary
 If you are interested in primary school, Take a look at Code Club and https://www.codeclub.org.uk/ and barefoot computing https://barefootcas.org.uk/ and QuickStart Computing  https://community.computingatschool.org.uk/resources/3042

+Even if you are working with secondary school students,

-Further reading
+## Further reading
-The Roehampton Annual Computing Education Report gives a good overview of the state of computing in the UK.
+* The Roehampton Annual Computing Education Report gives a good overview of the state of computing in the UK.
 E.g. how many people are taking GCSE Computing compared to other subjects?
 How is participation in Computer Science across different ages, genders and geographical regions? https://drive.google.com/file/d/0B1xf_L-jCIzYZmZDbFAzb3BPUEk/view

-Mark Guzdial writes a blog
+Mark Guzdial is Professor of writes a blog

 past reports from final year students (search for projects supervised by "Duncan Hull")